 The ‘heads of department’, who had previously been officials on the executive council, were replaced by members of the House of Representatives (Parliament), who became ‘ministers’.

-Like the 1846 constitution, that of 1852 established provinces, but six rather than two: Auckland, New Plymouth (later to be renamed Taranaki), Wellington, Nelson, Canterbury and Otago.
+Like the 1846 constitution, that of 1852 established provinces, but six rather than two: Auckland, New Plymouth (later renamed Taranaki), Wellington, Nelson, Canterbury and Otago.

 Provinces had elected councils and an elected chief official, called a superintendent.
-They were elected in 1853, before the nationwide general assembly had met.
+These officials were elected in 1853, before the colony-wide General Assembly had met.

 Vogel on the provinces, 1870